Winterborn (album)

-Winterborn is the first album by Finnish melodic death metal band Wolfheart, released in 2013.
+Winterborn is the debut studio album by Finnish melodic death metal band Wolfheart, released in 2013.
 The album peaked at number seven on the official Finnish charts, and was voted the debut of the year by Levykauppa Äxä.

-A music video was filmed for the song "Routa pt.
+A music video was filmed for the song "Routa Pt.
 2", which is a sequel to the title track of the Black Sun Aeon album Routa.